Online subject tasters: Arts and Humanities

 Location: Online

-This online taster session will give you an insight into what it's like to study Philosophy at university.
-You'll have the chance to hear from one of our academics, participate in a taster lecture, and hear from our student ambassadors.
+This online taster session will give you an insight into what it's like to study German at university.
+You'll have the chance to hear from one of our German academics, participate in a taster lecture and engage with a current undergraduate.

 Book your place on our Philosophy subject taster